 Welcome to IntegralKnives.com, a personal gallery presentation of a collection focusing on integral custom knives.
 Here are the best knifemakers and their most interesting achievements in this very specific field.

-Each knife has been personally hand-selected and acquired for the Collection.
+Each knife featured on “the Collection” page has been personally hand-selected and acquired for the Collection.
 Some of them were commissionned direct to the knifemaker and/or engraver.
 Occasionally various pieces might be offered for sale here.

-Being a passionate collector, some outstanding pieces outside the collection are featured as well.
+Being a passionate collector, some outstanding pieces outside the collection are featured as well, and sorted out by makers on the “News & Pics” page.
 These pieces represent the best in integral fixed blades.

 Please enjoy your visit and let us know if you need additional information regarding any piece seen on this site.